 I think content of the Debt Pre-Action Protocol will be useful for debtors and debt advisers, requiring time and information to be provided, and going some way to providing a client with enough information with the letter before claim to take advice on their liability position before a court claim is issued, and is fair and reasonable to creditors.

 Regrettably, the Protocol does not require firms to supply everything clients need at the letter before claim stage – in particular a copy of any written agreement on which a court claim would be based does not have to be provided with the letter before claim.
 However, the Protocol provides that it should be provided on request in response to the letter before claim, before a court claim is issued.

 The issue of whether the Protocol should require a copy of a written agreement with the letter before claim was very hard fought right to the end, and subject to very heavy lobbying by the credit industry.
 It was only decided at a meeting of CPRC on 9th December 2016, as it was a matter on which the members from the credit and advice sectors of the Debt Pre-Action Protocol Subcommittee could not agree.

-Paul Tilley, a litigation executive specialising in Consumer Credit Law at Howlett Clarke Solicitors in Brighton, writes:
+Paul Tilley, a litigation executive specialising in Consumer Credit Law, writes:

 The amendments to the pre action protocol are a big step in the right direction.
 Far too many cases land on my desk where proceedings have been issued where the consumer has asked for documents such as the contract and the creditor has failed to provide it due to the fact that they fail to carry out their due diligence.